Virginia Beach Sportsplex: Sportsplex Athletic Fields

-The athletic fields are 3 acres of natural grass and plays host to many events such as youth soccer, lacrosse, and 5K's.
-Many of the events at the Sportsplex depend on high quality grass for week in and week out league play.
-The expectation for excellent sports fields is why field maintenance is conducted regularly at the Sportsplex to ensure that high quality grass is enjoyed for each and every event at the Sportsplex Athletic Fields.
+The athletic fields are 3 acres of natural grass and plays host to many events such as youth soccer, lacrosse, and 5K runs.

 Regional Training Center

-The Sportsplex also contains the Regional Training Center, and is the regional training site for the U.S. Women's National Team field hockey team which has two turf fields and its own office building.
-The training center is one of America’s most well-known field hockey complexes.
+The Sportsplex also contains the Regional Training Center, and is the regional training site for the United States women's national field hockey team which has two turf fields and its own office building.
 It also features lighting, locker rooms, parking, an equipment room, and a concession stand.
 Turf time is available for rent for field hockey events, camps, clinics and tournaments.

 Virginia Destroyers

 On November 10, 2010, the Virginia Destroyers of the United Football League announced their home games would be played at the Sportsplex starting in Fall 2011.
 The UFL added temporary bleacher seating (recycled from the 2011 U.S. Open golf tournament) to expand the stadium to between 14,000 and 17,000 seats depending on demand.
 The Destroyers first game drew almost 13,000 fans to see a 34–17 Virginia win.

 The Destroyers set an attendance record for the Sportsplex when 14,172 fans overflowed the stadium for the 2011 UFL Championship Game, which they won over the Las Vegas Locomotives, requiring the stadium to accommodate for standing room.

-Along with the rest of the league, the Destroyers' attendance dropped precipitously during the 2012 season, prompting the league to again cut short its season; the Destroyers' business license expired March 1, 2013.
+Along with the rest of the league, the Destroyers' attendance dropped precipitously during the 2012 season, prompting the league to again cut short its season.
+The Destroyers' business license expired March 1, 2013.